 Chinese New Year (January/February)

-Greater Manchester Marathon (April)
+Manchester Marathon (April)

 Manchester Jazz Festival (May)

-A great summer festival where music fans can enjoy live jazz at a range of venues across the city.
+This is a fantastic summer festival where music fans can enjoy live jazz at a range of venues across the city.
 Expats will find that many of the performances are very reasonably priced and others are totally free.

 Manchester Pride (August)

 This is one of the biggest and most loved celebrations of LGBT+ life in Europe.
 Many people fly in from overseas to attend the colourful parade and the numerous afterparties that are held in the Canal Street area on the August bank holiday.

 This was once a simple poetry festival but has now grown into one of the top literary events to be held in Manchester.
 Guests can attend readings, discussions and special events at various venues across the city.